Skip to content

 Best Time to Visit

-October to March are the best time to visit.
+October to March are the best times to visit.

-March to May is the hot month as the temperature could ascend to 23 to 36 celsius.
+March to May is the hot month as the temperature could rise to 23 to 36 degrees Celsius.

 June to September is monsoon.